 Directors are appointed by the Members of the Company.
-The Members are the Definitory of the Order of Friars Minor in Ireland (Franciscan Province of Ireland).
+The Chairperson of the Board of Directors shall be appointed by the Members for a three year term and may be reappointed.
+The Members are the Definitory of the Order of Friars Minor of the Irish Franciscan Province.